aichiyu/MATLAB-VariableSaveManager/README.md

 ## License
 This tool uses the xxHash algorithm (https://github.com/Cyan4973/xxHash) for efficient content verification.
 This project is licensed under the GPL-3.0 License.
-For details, see the `LICENSE` file (create it if needed).
+For details, see the `LICENSE` file.

 ## Contribution and Feedback
 Welcome to submit Issues to report problems or suggestions.
 For PRs, please follow: